DevelopersHawai/nodeJS_SocialMediaSite/README.md

     - [ ] Add photo(s)
     - [x] Get all posts by all users
     - [x] Get posts by a particular user
+    - [ ] Delete a post feature (so that people can save their reputation if things get wonky)